ADI 10-Q Quarterly Report May 3, 2025 | Alphaminr

 Revenue by Sales Channel

-The following table summarizes revenue by sales channel.
+The following tables summarize revenue by sales channel.
 We sell our products globally through a direct sales force, third-party distributors, independent sales representatives and via our website.
 Distributors are customers that buy products with the intention of reselling them.
 Direct customers are non-distributor customers and consist primarily of original equipment manufacturers.
 Other customers include the U.S. government, government prime contractors and certain commercial customers for which revenue is recorded over time.

 Three Months Ended